onaio/onadata/docs/data.rst

 - ``geo_field`` - valid field that can be converted to a geojson (Point, LineString, Polygon).
 - ``fields`` - additional comma separated values that are to be added to the properties section
+- ``simple_style`` - boolean to enable or disable Mapbox Geojson simplestyle spec
+- ``title`` - adds a title field and value to geojson properties section

 **List all the geojson values for a submission**